-Progress toward completion of the Trans Canada Trail in Ontario
+Progress toward connection of the Trans Canada Trail in Ontario

 The TCT in Ontario goes from the Manitoba border across to North Bay, down to Hamilton and from Windsor to Ottawa.
 Explore the Trail here.